OS: Android 11

 Google Pixel 5a review: Performance

-The Pixel 5a is a serious step up over its predecessor in terms of hardware.
+It may not have the Google-built Tensor chip introduced in the new Pixel 6 lineup, but the Pixel 5a takes a serious step up from its predecessor in terms of hardware.
 Rocking a Snapdragon 765G (the same system-on-chip as the $699 Pixel 5 and $499 Pixel 4a 5G from last year) and 6GB of RAM, this is a decently powerful phone for many tasks.
 As far as Android phones go, the Pixel 5a is pretty middle of the road.

 The 765G isn’t a bad chip and it’s an improvement over the Pixel 4a’s Snapdragon 730G system-on-chip.
 But the Snapdragon 765G is not going to hold up well against the A13 Bionic in the iPhone SE.
 Apple’s silicon magic makes the $399 iPhone SE a little powerhouse that even the best Android phones struggle to match.
 At $449, though, the Pixel 5a is about as powerful as Android devices in this price category get.